SurlyMae/jekyll-now/_posts/2018-12-10-what-are-auto-properties-in-c-sharp.md

 Moving top down, let's look at the things we've changed.
 The constructor is different - instead of `this.id = id`, we now see `StudentId = id`.
 Um, where in the heck did `StudentId` come from?
 Take a look just below the constructor, where you'll see `public int StudentId { ... }`.
 At first glance this looks like a public method called `StudentId` and returning an `int`, but notice that there are no parentheses following `StudentId`.
 In C#, this is a property and it represents a private field.
 It provides a shorthand way of writing getters and setters.
 So, in the constructor, when we see `StudentId = id`, what's happening is this:

 1. When a student object is initialized, the constructor is called.
-2. The constructor grabs the id parameter being passed in and tries to set StudentId to id's value (line 13).
+2. The constructor grabs the id parameter being passed in (let's say it's '1234') and tries to set `StudentId` to 1234 (line 13).
-3. The constructor looks for StudentId, and finds it on line 19.
-The setter is hit, and
+3. The constructor looks for `StudentId`, and finds it on line 19.
+The setter on line 23 is hit, and `id` is set to 1234.
+Now, _this_ `id` is the `private int id` from line 6, _not_ the id parameter passed in to the constructor.
+4. So now `private int id` is set to 1234.
+BOOM.